nesvera/occ_sing_detection/README.md

 How to prepare a dataset:

+0. Check if the ".names" file contains the names of all classes that should be detected.
+This file relates the name of the class to the number used during the training and test phase.
+    - occ_sign_detection/data/config/yolov3-occ_traffic_sign.names

-1. Record some footage and save it as run_day-month-year_hour-minute.avi (mp4,avi)
+1. Record some video

-2. Convert the video to images
+2. Convert the video to images.
+This script receives the path from a video, and saves the images at a certain frame rate.
+It will create a folder with the name passed as output path.

     python convert_video_to_images.py --video [VIDEO_PATH] --output [OUTPUT_PATH] --freq [FPS]
     python convert_video_to_images.py --video data/footages/bosch19_04.avi --output data/raw_dataset --freq 10

-    This script will create a folder tree like:
+    This script creates a FOLDER ("video_set_folder") inside the OUTPUT_PATH:
-    - run_day-month-year_hour-minute
+    - footage_set_folder
         - images
             - run_day-month-year_hour-minute_1.jpg
             - run_day-month-year_hour-minute_2.jpg
             - run_day-month-year_hour-minute_3.jpg
         - labels

-3. Manually, look all images that were converted, and delete images that are:
-    - Repeated
-    - Bad quality
-    - Images without a single object or with objects that far away

-    OBS: the remaining images must be labeled, then take care to not leave some bad image here

-4. Check the following files to see if all the labels that are going to be used are presented.
-    - file config labelimg
-    - file que tem a conversao de label pra numero

-4. Open labelImg:
+3. Open labelImg with the video_set_folder and classes_names:

-    python3 labelImg/labelImg.py [IMAGE_PATH] dataset/data/labelimg_classes.txt
+    python3 labelImg/labelImg.py [IMAGE_PATH] [CLASSES_NAMES_PATH]
-    python labelImg/labelImg.py data/raw_dataset/run_04-09-19_20-35/ data/config/occ_traffic.names
+    python labelImg/labelImg.py data/raw_dataset/run_04-09-19_20-35/ data/config/yolov3-occ_traffic_sign.names

-5. Configure labelImg:
+4. Configure labelImg:
-5.1.
-Change path to save the labels:
+4.1.
+Change the path to save the labels:
     - Click in "Change Save Dir"
-    - Select the "labels" folder inside the folder created by the conversion script
+    - Select the "labels" folder inside the video_set_folder

-5.2.
+4.2.
 Change save format:
     - Select "PascalVOC"

-6. Label the images
+5. Label images
     You must create a new rectangle box, define the bounding box of the object and select the correct label for it

-    OBS: the remaining images must be labeled

     Shortcuts/Hotkeys
         - Ctrl + s      = Save